HyejeanMOON/MoonSplash/README.md

 # MoonSplash
-There is an wallpaper android app by Unsplash
+There is a wallpaper android app by Unsplash.

+Architecture: MVVM
+Language: Kotlin

 Using liblaries as below:
 1. Dagger